SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/01-Reflection.md

 However, we must be aware when to use **Reflection** and when we try to avoid it.

-Lets see in what cases we **don't** use Reflection.
+Lets see in what cases we **do not** use Reflection.

-- Reflection is significantly **slower** rather than calling methods by their name, because it has to **inspect** the metadata instead of just using **precompiled addresses** and **constants**.
+- Reflection is significantly **slower** rather than calling methods by their name, because it has to **inspect** the metadata instead of just using **precompiled addresses** and **constants**

 - By using Reflection we can retrieve the definition of a `protected` or `final` member, remove the protection and manipulate it.
-This can be very dangerous for ur software security.
+This can be very dangerous for ur software security

 [/slide]